MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationSettingItemInsight.md

 # Get-MgOrganizationSettingItemInsight

 ## SYNOPSIS
-Get the properties of an insightsSettings object for displaying or returning item insights in an organization.
+Contains the properties that are configured by an administrator for the visibility of Microsoft Graph-derived insights, between a user and other items in Microsoft 365, such as documents or sites.
-To learn how to customize the privacy of item insights in an organization, see Customize item insights privacy.
+List itemInsights returns the settings to display or return item insights in an organization.

 ## SYNTAX